 For this purpose, they made the concentration of particles coming from 3D printers to come in contact with human respiratory cells and rat immune system cells.
 They found out that the particles provoked a toxic response and influenced the cell’s potentiality.

 Talking about the filaments in specific, the researchers took PLA and ABS; two of the most common 3D printing filaments out there.
 They reported that ABS proved to be more fatal than PLA.

 The reason for this is because of the fact that more emissions are produced as the temperature rises for the filaments to melt.
-Since ABS is a printing material that takes ample amount of degrees to melt, it’s liable to give off more fumes than PLA which melts at a lower temperature.
+Since ABS is a printing material that takes ample number of degrees to melt, it’s liable to give off more fumes than PLA which melts at a lower temperature.

 With that being said, it’s quite surprising that a lot of people are oblivious of the health risks associated with 3D printing.

 Many users have reported headaches, dizziness and fatigue after spending some time with their printers, only to find out later upon research, that the main cause for their ailing health was the constant exposure.